ASFOpenSARlab/opensarlab-cluster/AWS/eks/README.md

     singleuser:
       image:
         name: 553778890976.dkr.ecr.us-east-1.amazonaws.com/asf-franz-labs
-        tag: build.9
+        tag: build.22
       extraEnv:
         # Keys needed for the notebook servers to talk to s3
         AWS_ACCESS_KEY_ID: "AKIAJ**"
         AWS_SECRET_ACCESS_KEY: "***"
         lifecycleHooks:
             postStart:
               exec:
                 # When the jupyterhub server mounts the EBS volumes to $HOME, it "deletes" anything in that directory.
                 # The volumes cannot be mounted anywhere else.
                 # Thus hidden directories for condas and other programs when originally built will get destroyed.
                 # This hook takes copies of those files (safely moved during the image build) and copies them back to $HOME.
-            command: ["rsync", "-a", "-v", "--ignore-existing", "/home/commons/.", "/home/jovyan/"]
+                command: ["gitpuller", "https://github.com/asfadmin/asf-jupyter-notebooks.git", "master", "notebooks"]

     # Always pull the latest image when the Helm chart is updated
     prePuller: